 I remember sharing photos from a trip to Chichen Itza with my class when starting a unit on the Maya with my fifth graders.
-This lesson lets you transport students to Maya ruins for a much more engaging experience.
+This lesson also lets you transport students to Maya ruins for a much more engaging experience.

 Take students to a wind farm and solar energy plant with this virtual reality lesson.
-They can explore alternative types of energy as you move them through a virtual reality experience.
+They can also explore alternative types of energy as you move them through a virtual reality experience.

 Visit Nearpod’s website to learn more about their interactive lessons!

-Check out my new book #FormativeTech: Meaningful, Sustainable, and Scalable Formative Assessment With Technology featuring Nearpod!
+You can check out my new book #FormativeTech: Meaningful, Sustainable, and Scalable Formative Assessment With Technology featuring Nearpod!

 Getting Started with Virtual Reality in the Classroom!

 Enter your information for your free eBook - it will arrive instantly in your inbox.

 I can't wait for you to join me on this EdTech journey!